JeffSmith-ok/Algorithmic_Trading_Project/README.md

 ## Introduction

 Jeff Smith is the leader of the project and he made excellent gains on a paper trading account held with Alpaca Markets Brokerage.
 Alpaca is a developer first API for stocks and crypto.
 Alpaca provides access to US stock markets, historical data, and fundamental data through its API.
-He learned about Alpaca from this Financial Technology Computer Program offered by Columbia University in the City of New York and began to trade with Alpaca through a course offered by Mayank Rasu, Vice President, Quantitative Analytics, at Barclays Investment Bank.
+He learned about Alpaca from this Financial Technology Computer Program offered by Columbia University in the City of New York.

 He began this venture by coding the top movers, delete all positions and cancel orders files and selecting the most profitable securities.
 He quicky began to realize that by following the market and the news both live on the televison and on the financial websites, he could quickly enter the market and earn gains by buying or shorting the securities and exit the positions quickly.
 He believes that the market is made up of rallies and crashes, based on the political, economic and climatic events that happen around the world.